Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 *Disclaimer: This is NOT an attempt to "replace" George R. R. Martin's work.
 It's an experiment to see how AI writes extensive texts.
 I respect writers, and am not trying to push the idea that AI can replace them.*

 Self-imposed rules:
-- No human writing other than the prompts, obviously.
+- No human writing other than the prompts.
 - No paid tools.
-- I am not allowed to read any of the books in A Song of Ice and Fire, as I would be able to unnaturally guide the generation.
+- No prior knowledge of the events that take place in books 1-5, which would enable unnaturally guided generation.

 Tools used:
 - ChatGPT: Outline generation and expansion.
 Writing.